Make the difference by allowing your software to be easily accessible.

 The basic principle for the accessible design of mobile applications is to use common sense and common interest as guidelines.
 It’s pretty clear that any mobile service is a kind of real-life tool, or follows the real-life pattern.
 Almost every real-life action by a person with a disability takes much more time and effort than with others.
 That is why the principle of simplicity, clarity and intuition of the UI / UX design is particularly important.

 To test this, you can perform a simple experiment.
 Imagine a lonely, blind person who dreams of finding his love.
 A simple desire of a person.
 Today, love is often found in the cloud, for example via the mobile application Tinder.
 A nice application, with a simple UI for most people, by swiping left-right, or the modern “she loves me, she doesn’t love me”.
 Now switch on the Voice-over mode and try to find it.
 This swipe function does not work.
 There are also no clear label buttons that can read Voice-over, so it is almost impossible to use the product.
 While today the same Voice can recognize the photo very well, and describe and read it to the lonely, blind person.

 - Perception.
-Give priority to clarity of the product and its user interface (UI).
-Whether it is about the contrast, the font size or correctly arranged labels of buttons, tables and modal elements.
+Give priority to the clarity of the product and its user interface (UI).
+Whether it is about the contrast, the font size, or correctly arranged labels of buttons, tables, and modal elements.